NERC-CEH/campbell-mqtt-control/docs/cli.rst

 TODO
 ----

-* x.509 certificate rotation, if possible (not clear from the API docs whether it is)
+* x.509 certificate rotation, if possible (the `fileControl` interface could be used in an unintended way, but would result in a short downtime while the logger is not running a program)